Antrikshy/antrikshy.github.io/_posts/2015-05-30-a-computer-science-program-is-not-a-software-engineering-program.md

 **I'd like to add some more to the original post:**

 At least in the US, most companies seem to require a "Bachelors in Computer Science or equivalent" degree for most software engineering positions.
-Now, I'm just a student, so take this with a grain of salt.
+I'm just a student, so take this with a grain of salt.
 But if you have a choice between a computer science program and a software engineering program, go with the former.
 Supplement it by learning software engineering, design patterns, programming etc. through personal projects and internships.

 As further reading, check out the discussion under [my reddit post](http://redd.it/37t3fj).